juice-shop/juice-shop/README.md

 ## Project Media & Marketing

+> :bulb: indicates resources that contain _hints for solving challenges_ of the OWASP Juice Shop.
+These are supposed to be helpful whenever you get stuck.
+> :trollface: indicates resources that _spoiler entire challenge solutions_ so you might not want to view them before tackling these challenges yourself!

 ### Slide Decks

+* [Pwning OWASP Juice Shop](https://www.gitbook.com/book/bkimminich/pwning-owasp-juice-shop/details) official (early access) companion guide eBook\* (:bulb: _in part II,_ :trollface: _in appendix_)
 * [Introduction Slide Deck](http://bkimminich.github.io/juice-shop) in HTML5
 * [Lightning Talk Slides](http://juice-shop-lightning-talk.kimminich.de) for a 10min project introduction runthrough
   * [What's new in OWASP Juice Shop](http://juice-shop-lightning-talk.kimminich.de/index2016.html) for a 10min update on the newest features of 2016
 * [PDF of the Intro Slide Deck](http://de.slideshare.net/BjrnKimminich/juice-shop-an-intentionally-insecure-javascript-web-application) on Slideshare

+\* available as HTML, PDF, Kindle and ePub

 ### Web Links

 > Did you write a blog post, magazine article or do a podcast about or mentioning OWASP Juice Shop?
 Send a Pull Request so we can add it to the list!
 The same goes for conference or meetup talks, workshops or trainings you did where you included this project!

-> :trollface: _indicates links that contain spoilers or solutions to at least one vulnerability challenge of the OWASP Juice Shop!_

 * [7 Minute Security](https://7ms.us) Podcast:
   * Episode #229: [7MS #229: Intro to Docker for Pentesters](https://7ms.us/7ms-229-intro-to-docker-for-pentesters/) ([Youtube](https://youtu.be/WIpxvBpnylI?t=407))